-To the untrained eye, Craniosynostosis can be mistaken for Plagiocephaly as both conditions show as a head shape deformity.
+To the untrained eye, craniosynostosis can be mistaken for plagiocephaly as both conditions show as a head shape deformity.
 However, there are some key differences between the conditions.
-Unlike craniosynostosis, plagiocephaly and other flat head syndrome conditions develop as a result of moulding from external pressures to the head in early infancy.
-Craniosynostosis is a result of abnormalities in the sutures between the bones in the upper part of the skull.
+Plagiocephaly and other flat head syndrome conditions develop as a result of moulding from external pressures to the head in early infancy.
+Whereas craniosynostosis is a result of abnormalities in the sutures between the bones in the upper part of the skull.

 Although craniosynostosis and plagiocephaly are different, parents can still spot that there is a problem through similar tell-tale signs: